ActionAid has been active in China since 1999, establishing a permanent office in 2001.

+It is thought than one in every five people in China's largest cities is a migrant, often from a rural area.
 Yet migrants often experience poverty and social exclusion.
 We work to strengthen and develop the skills of networks and organisations working with minorities on education, cultural, forest and land issues.

 Promoting women's rights is a core priority.
 We aim to build self-confidence in women and create space for them to become active in local public life.

 ActionAid-funded activity centres in Beijing provide a space for migrant women to meet and form informal support groups, and to talk to experts on parenting and health issues.
 They also offer educational and play activities for children.

 In 2011, we helped women in China become village leaders and promote their rights to freedom from domestic violence.

 Who we help in China